mmjulkowska/MVApp/README.md

 ![05_correlate_04](https://user-images.githubusercontent.com/14832460/38465504-352a2c20-3b25-11e8-9b4c-3080a5fa432f.png)

-You can also indicate the non-significant correlation with a cross, by ticking the box "indicate non-significant correlation" that is lower in the sidebar panel:
+You can also indicate the non-significant correlation with a cross, by ticking the box "indicate non-significant correlation", located lower in the sidebar panel:

 ![05_correlate_05](https://user-images.githubusercontent.com/14832460/38465505-354cc23a-3b25-11e8-9acc-c3b7e41ce4a9.png)